 . . .Bless you, Brother, for taking the courage and being sincerely honest in asking why we circumcised our sons.
 I have enclosed the content of words I spoke to both unbelievers and to believers who attended the circumcisions in our home.
 I have also enclosed the word I … Continue reading

 Lev.
-16:5-10, 15-22 – living scapegoat bearing all the iniquities, transgressions, sins of Israel; Israel being atoned for on the basis of the accepted blood sacrifice of the first goat to the LORD; two goats. . .one sin offering: atonement (reconciliation) and the effectual removal of guilt and uncleanness
+16:5-10, 15-22; Is 53:10– living scapegoat bearing all the iniquities, transgressions, sins of Israel; Israel being atoned for on the basis of the accepted blood sacrifice of the first goat to the LORD; two goats. . .one sin offering: atonement (reconciliation) and the effectual removal of guilt and uncleanness

-To consider and to study from the Word of God about the Day of Atonements in general, and its sin offering and whole burnt offering in particular, is to enter into … Continue reading
+To consider and to study from the Word of God about the Day of Atonements in general, and its sin offering and whole burnt … Continue reading